Solids, Liquids & Gases

 * Examples of forces between molecules, smaller objects and massive objects such as Earth and Sun

-* We find that energy can be stored in batteries, food, muscles, springs, fuel, elastics, capacitors and we see examples of all
+* We find that energy can be stored in batteries, food, muscles, springs, fuel, elastics, capacitors

-* We discover how energy is converted from potential energy to kinetic energy in toys, steam engines, see chemical energy ‘explode’
+* We discover how energy is converted from potential energy to kinetic energy in toys, and steam engines, see chemical energy ‘explode’

 * We float objects and eventually, a student on air!